andrewklein98/IMS-Starter/README.md

 2. [JDK version 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)

->The JDK standing for Java development kit allows Maven to build the final file, as well as being needed to run a deevelopment envirnment
+>The JDK standing for Java development kit allows Maven to build the final file, as well as being needed to run a deevelopment envirnment. *Note* Using a higher version of the JDK will stop the final build from working

 3. Some Java Development Environment - [Eclipse](https://www.eclipse.org/downloads/)